-4 Class hours, 2 Lab hours, 13 Clinical hours/9 Credits This course introduces the delivery of nursing care to the childbearing family, including parents, infants, and children.
-Concepts related to nursing care management of individuals with mental health disorders are expanded in this course.
-The course builds upon nursing care required for individuals experiencing acute alterations in the gastrointestinal, hepatobiliary, respiratory, circulatory systems, and disorders related fluids and electrolytes.
-Based on Patricia Benner's novice to expert nursing model of skill attainment, the student will develop critical thinking skill and use the nursing process to provide and evaluate holistic nursing care for individuals, families and groups across the lifespan.
-Integrated throughout the course are concepts of health, wellness continuum, therapeutic nutrition, pharmacology, lifespan development, and ethical - legal aspects related to the role of the registered nurse.
-Learning experiences in the community and inpatient facilities provide opportunities to integrate theory with clinical practice in the areas of mental health, medical/surgical, pediatrics, and child-bearing families.
-(Prerequisites: English composition, SCIC201 and 202, PSYC 101 and 114 with grade of "C" or higher; Co-requisites: Math elective, SCIC205, BLS Certification, liability and medical insurance, active NH Nurse Assistant Licensure)
+This course introduces the delivery of nursing care to the childbearing family, including parents, infants, and children.
+Concepts introduced in ADNR117R related to nursing care of individuals with mental health disorders are expanded in this course.
+The course builds upon nursing care of individuals experiencing chronic alterations in the endocrine, respiratory, circulatory systems, disorders related to fluids/electrolytes and acid/base balance and end of life care.
+Integrated throughout the course are concepts of health and wellness, therapeutic nutrition, pharmacology, lifespan development, and ethical - legal issues.
+Based on Patricia Benner's novice to expert nursing model of skill attainment, the student will demonstrate higher level critical thinking sills and use the nursing process to provide holistic nursing care for individuals, families and groups across the lifespan.
+Learning experiences in the community and acute care inpatient facilities provide opportunities to integrate theory with clinical practice and demonstrate increasing level of skill acquisition in the areas of mental health, medical/surgical, pediatrics, and maternity.
+(Prerequisites: English composition, SCI201R and 202R, PSYC101R and 114R with grade of "C" or higher; Co-requisites: SCI205R, BLS Certification, liability and medical insurance, active NH Nurse Assistant Licensure)

-NRNC/K225 Nursing Seminar III 1 CLASS HOUR/1 CREDIT
+ADNR225R Nursing Seminar III 1 CLASS HOUR/1 CREDIT

 The Nursing Seminar III course prepares nursing students to enter the workforce by focusing on the essential skills of leadership and management.
 Learning activities provide opportunities for students to use communication and critical thinking skills to implement change and effectively deal with conflict in the clinical setting.
 In the third nursing seminar course, students learn about the legal implications of delegating patient care to healthcare personnel and the importance of quality improvement as it relates to the nurse, patient, organization, and healthcare system.
 Seminar sessions focus on getting people to work together, incivility in a caring profession, and the process of change in the healthcare setting.
-(Prerequisites: NRN105, 215, and 220 with a grade of "B-" or higher; Co-requisite NRN 230)
+(Prerequisites: ADNR105R, ADNR215R, and ADNR220R with a grade of "B-" or higher; Co-requisite ADNR230R)